SamvitJ/samvitj.github.io/blog-source/_posts/2017-08-14-evaluating-startups.md

   <i class="star-5">★</i>
 </div>

 Full disclosure: this is the only criteria in this list that I gave the full five stars to.
 And for good reason too.
-As venture capitalists have said for time immemorial, it is the founding team, more than any other aspect of a company, that really determines its eventual fate.
+As venture capitalists have said for time immemorial, it is the founding team, of all aspects of a company, that has the strongest bearing on its eventual fate.

 <!-- It is the founders that do the critical groundwork, launching the startup on a promising path.
 It is the founders that, through their smarts and drive, attract early employees to build a company with them.
 And it is the founders who, through their fanatic devotion to a clearly articulated mission, pull their team through hard times. -->